flows-network/docs/docs/tutorials/discord-slash-command.md

 }
 ```

-After receiving a slash command `/weather`, the function will call the `get_weather` function via HTTP.
-It's not the core part of this guide, you can [check out the weather inquiry function](https://github.com/flows-network/discord-api-demo/blob/main/src/lib.rs#L140-L166).
-You also can refer to the Acess external web service guide.
+After receiving a slash command `/weather`, the function will call the `get_weather()` function, which in turns makes an HTTP call to an external web service.
+You can [check out the weather inquiry function](https://github.com/flows-network/discord-api-demo/blob/main/src/lib.rs#L140-L166).
+You also can refer to the Acess external web service guide for more details.

-You also need to structure the output data format, refer to this [snippet](https://github.com/flows-network/discord-webhook-demo/blob/main/src/lib.rs#L119-L140) for more information.